Sakaki-Aruka/re-GUI-Menu/README.md

 ## Way to update GUI-pages contents without server reload.
 -> When you want to reload only this plugin, if you have permission "guimenu.op", you can reload this plugins config file.
 -> Reload command is "/guimenureload".
+## How to update GUI menus?
+-> Run "/guimenureload" command.
+(To send this command allowed only for administrators or the limited players who have the permission that is "guimenu.op".)
 ## Config.yml settings
 ### pages
 Set how many pages are there.